hrichhart/creator-assets-website/index.md

                     <h2>Our Mission</h2>
                 </header>

-                <p>Our Mission is to provide creators with high-quality, cost-free assets to use for any project.</p>
+                <p>Our Mission is to provide creators with high-quality, cost-free assets for use in any project.</p>

 								<!-- Channel stats -->
 								<ul class="statistics">